sravel/RattleSNP/docs/source/WORKFLOWS.rst

 4. Parameters for some specific tools
 --------------------------------------

-You can manage tools parameters on the params section on ``config.yaml`` file.
+You can manage tools parameters on the params section in the ``config.yaml`` file.

 Here you find standard parameters used on RattleSNP.
 Feel free to adapt it to your requires.